xlc-dev/QuickIME/README.md

 ## 🚀 Features

 - Zero-server IME: Runs 100% in your browser.
 No tracking, no back-end.
-Only network call to proxy for Jisho to get kanji suggestions.
+Only network call to proxy for Jisho to get kanji suggestions
-- Instant Romanization -> Characters: Type phonetic input (e.g. romaji) and get immediate candidate suggestions.
+- Instant Romanization -> Characters: Type phonetic input (e.g. romaji) and get immediate candidate suggestions
 - Persistent UI Settings saved in localStorage
 - Keyboar Shortcuts
 - Light / Dark / System Theme